CSO Tricolorul Breaza: History

-Football in Breaza appeared after the First World War, the press of that time writing the story of a match played 1924 in the commune from Prahova Valley between “Tricolorul I” from Breaza and “Principesa Ileana I” from Câmpina.
-The current club was founded in 1971, Tricolorul played for thirty years in the Prahova County Championships.
-Between 1982 and 1993 the club was called Precizia Breaza and between 1993 and 2001 Hidrojet, after the name of the factory that sponsored the club.
+Football in Breaza appeared after the First World War, with the press of that time recounting the story of a match played in 1924 in the commune from Prahova Valley between Tricolorul I from Breaza de Sus and Principesa Ileana I from Câmpina.
+The team was not registered in official competitions, playing only friendly or demonstration matches until 1941, when it was disbanded due to World War II.

+In 1951, the club was re-established as Tricolorul Breaza de Sus and was registered in the Câmpina District Championship.
+In 1953, its name was changed to Recolta Breaza after the two communes, Breaza de Sus and Breaza de Jos, united to form the city of Breaza.
+It changed its name to Steaua Roșie in 1957 and was disbanded in 1966.

+The club was re-established in 1971 as Tricolorul Breaza and entered the Câmpina Territorial Championship, which it won, earning promotion to the Prahova County Championship after a play-off tournament.
+Until 1991, it played exclusively at the fourth division level, where it finished 2nd twice, in the 1974–75 and 1976–77 seasons, and changed its name to Precizia in 1983.

+After the 1990–91 season, due to changes in the competition system by the FRF, Precizia Breaza was forced to play in the fifth division the following season, even though it had not finished in a relegation position.
+It secured promotion after one season by finishing in 2nd place.
+This was followed by nine seasons in the fourth division, during which the club changed its name in 1993 to Hidrojet, after the name of the factory that sponsored the club.

 Hidrojet promoted to Liga III at the end of the 2000–01 season, winning the Liga IV – Prahova County and the promotion play-off played against Aromet Poșta Câlnau, the winner of Liga IV – Buzău County 2–0 at Tractorul Stadium in Brașov.
 The lineup of Hidrojet with Ilie Rontea as head coach: Florin Panfil – Ionuț Nicolae (63 Puiu Buciu), Gabriel Bâcneanu (68 Bogdan Cazan), Bogdan Iarca, Antonio Moțoi – Alexandru Chilom, Constantin Rontea (cpt), Cosmin Costache, Paul Enache – Florin Defta, Marian Uțică (82 Marius Vișan).

 After promotion to Liga III, the club changed its name to Tricolorul Breaza.
-In the first season in the Third Division was assigned to Series II, ending the season in 9th position.
-Followed six seasons in the Third Division in which Tricolorul finished as follows: 4th (2002–03), 9th (2003–04), 5th (2004–05), 2nd (2005–06), 11th (2006–07) and 3rd (2007–08).
+In the first season in the third division was assigned to Series II, ending the season in 9th position.
+Followed six seasons in the third division in which Tricolorul finished as follows: 4th (2002–03), 9th (2003–04), 5th (2004–05), 2nd (2005–06), 11th (2006–07) and 3rd (2007–08).
 Also, Tricolorul reached the Round of 32 of the 2007–08 Cupa României losing 0–1 to Gloria Buzău.